 What Is a Migratory Bird?

-First off, let's start with what the regulatory definitionopens a new window of a migratory bird is: "a bird of a species that belongs to a family or group of species present in the United State as well as Canada, Japan, Mexico or Russia.
+First off, let's start with what the regulatory definition of a migratory bird is: "a bird of a species that belongs to a family or group of species present in the United State as well as Canada, Japan, Mexico or Russia.
 Most native bird species (birds naturally occurring in the United States) belong to a protected family and are therefore protected by the Migratory Bird Treaty Act."
-There are a total of 1,026 protected species that are on the List of Migratory Birdsopens a new window protected by the Migratory Bird Treaty Act (MBTA).
+There are a total of 1,026 protected species that are on the List of Migratory Birds, opens a new window protected by the Migratory Bird Treaty Act of 1918, opens a new window.
+(MBTA).

 Migratory Birds Around Town